-Back-to-school season means many things for parents and kids: from excitement to anxiety to sighs of relief, this time of year gets all the feels.
-When it comes to prepping the kids for the big return, who better to ask for some tips and tricks than teachers?
+From excitement to anxiety to sighs of relief, back-to-school season gets all the feels.
+And who better to ask for back-to-school tips and tricks than teachers?
 We talked to schoolteachers across the country (many of whom are parents themselves) and gathered up their best advice for starting and succeeding throughout the school year.
 Read on to learn more.

 Attitude Is Everything